How to Celebrate MassKara Like a Local: Tips, Spots, and What to Wear

 Upscale:

-L’Fisher Hotel (14th Street), Seda Capitol Central (North Capitol Road, directly connected to Ayala Mall), and Citadines (Barangay Bata).
+L’Fisher Hotel (14th Street): driving instructions; Seda Capitol Central (North Capitol Road, directly connected to Ayala Mall): driving instructions; and Citadines (Barangay Bata): driving instructions.

 Boutique Chic:

-Stonehill Suites (Corner 27th Street), and Avenue Suites Hotel & Spa (12th Street).
+Stonehill Suites (Corner 27th Street): driving instructions, and Avenue Suites Hotel & Spa (12th Street): driving instructions.

 Value Pick: